 The Migration Policy Institute prepared an analysis in 2014 that revealed that the U.S. is the top source of remittances to Ethiopia and that in 2012 Ethiopians living in the U.S. transferred $181 million to people still living in Ethiopia.
 The total worldwide value of remittances to Ethiopia alone was valued at $815 million through the formal system, with some estimates being as high as 3.5 billion in a 600 billion dollar global market.
 The goal of Kafali Pay is to make the remittance payment process more user-friendly, more transparent, more affordable, and more accessible.

 What is the purpose of your project?

-Obsaa: We are building a platform to give a 21st-century banking experience to people who don’t have a bank account, for the unbanking population of the world.
-We are building a mobile application for ios and android that has that full native experience.
-I hope to one day live in a world where it costs nothing to send money, and I want to bring money in the fastest way possible to the people that need it most.
+Obsaa: We are building a platform to give a 21st-century banking experience to people who don’t have a bank account.
+This is for the unbanking population of the world.
+We are building a mobile application for iOS and Android that has that full native experience.
+I hope to one day live in a world where it costs nothing to send money.
+I want to bring money in the fastest way possible to the people that need it most.

 Lexi: It’s about helping families send money to each other with lower fees and in a more convenient way.

 How does Kafali Pay work?